christopherseaman/datasci_217/02/index.md

 There are a few ways to resolve git conflicts:

+- `git merge` - attempt the merge and resolve conflicts manually
 - `git restore <FILE>` - discard all changes to `<FILE>` since the last commit
 - `git rebase` - discard all changes
 - `git stash` - save the current state in a local “stash”, then rebase the repo to the last commit